 Where to locate your boiler?

 There are a number of different places where boilers are commonly located in UK homes, so you’ll have plenty of options to think about when deciding on where to situate your new system.
 If kitchen space isn’t a concern, then boilers can be easily accommodated within a kitchen cupboard.
 If a home has a utility room, you might also find a boiler in one of these cupboards.

 Some homes with large bathrooms will have space for a boiler in either a family bathroom or a downstairs WC, and both of these can be good places for the unit.
-We’re also seeing increasing numbers of people choosing to house their boiler in the loft space of their property.
+We’re also seeing increasing numbers of people moving their boiler into the loft space of their property.
 This is a great option for those who are short of storage space in downstairs rooms, and want to hide an unsightly unit in a space that isn’t used very often.